agisga/grpSLOPE/_posts/2016-2-12-basic-usage.md

 We simulate a SNP-data-like model matrix.

-**Note:** In fact, the Group SLOPE method is designed to work with a data matrix, where the columns corresponding to different groups of predictors are nearly orthogonal.
+**Note:** In fact, the Group SLOPE method is designed to work with a data matrix, where the columns corresponding to different groups of predictors are nearly uncorrelated.
 Only for the brevity of exposition we do not check for or enforce low between group correlations in this example.

 {% highlight r %}